yxuansu/OpenAlpaca/README.md

 **Team:** [Yixuan Su](https://yxuansu.github.io/)<sup>\*</sup>, [Tian Lan](https://github.com/gmftbyGMFTBY)<sup>\*</sup>, and [Deng Cai](https://jcyk.github.io/) (The first two members<sup>\*</sup> contributed equally.)

 This is the repo for the OpenAlpaca project, which aims to build and share an instruction-following model based on [OpenLLaMA](https://github.com/openlm-research/open_llama).
-We highlight that, following OpenLLaMA, OpenAlpaca is permissively licensed under [the Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+We note that, following OpenLLaMA, OpenAlpaca is permissively licensed under [the Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+We also highlight that the training of OpenAlpaca only takes around **30** minutes on 8xA100 GPUs.

 This repo contains
 - The <a href='#data'>data</a> used for fine-tuning the model.
 - The <a href='#code'>code</a> for fine-tuning the model.
 - The <a href='#weights'>weights</a> for the fine-tuned model.